MaddyRizvi/movie-app/README.md

 1. Open the app to see a list of movies fetched from TMDb.
 2. Scroll through the list to explore movie titles and posters.
 3. (Optional) Tap on a movie item to view more details (e.g., description, release date, or ratings) if implemented.
+Not currently implemented

 ---